devuri/plugin-release-deploy-action/README.md

 ## Usage

 To use this action, you need to add it to your GitHub Actions workflow file.
-Here’s a sample workflow file:
+Here's a sample workflow file:

+### For plugins with both PHP and Node.js:

 ```yaml
 name: 🚀 Deploy Release